-Simultaneous elections to the Lok Sabha & State Assemblies are being debated again.
+Simultaneous elections to the Lok Sabha & State Assemblies are being debated again with the Law Commission’s draft report.
 The available data on simultaneous does not indicate any definitive trend.
 But National Parties with momentum at the National level might gain from simultaneous elections.

 Only Andhra Pradesh, Odisha & Sikkim had assembly elections along with the Lok Sabha election in 2004, 2009 and 2014.
 What do the past election results in these states suggest?

 In the 2004 elections, the BJP as a junior partner had an alliance with TDP while the Congress was in alliance with TRS & the left parties.
 The Congress alliance’s vote share in the Lok Sabha elections was 2.16% more than its vote share in the Assembly.
 The BJP+TDP alliance lost more than 2% vote share when it came to the Lok Sabha election.
 The Congress won both the Assembly & Lok Sabha elections in 2004.

 In 2009, the BJP & Congress contested alone while the regional parties like TDP & TRS were in alliance.
 Even in 2009, the Congress’s vote share in Lok Sabha elections was 2.4% more than its vote share in Assembly.
 For BJP, the Lok Sabha vote share was marginally more than its Assembly vote share.
 The regional parties lost more 3% vote share in the Lok Sabha elections compared to the Assembly elections.
 The Congress again won both the Assembly & Lok Sabha elections.